catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 In this context, an *assumption* can be any property you think is true about the data.

 Some examples:
-- the data values themselves are clean: year is something sensible (some time close-ish to present day, probably), categorical values have well-defined meanings
+- assumptions about the values: the heat rate of renewables after 2022 is reported as a consistent value
-- relationships are well-defined: same ID -> same plant, columns sum up to "total" columns, ratio of one column to another is roughly what you expect
+- relationships are well-defined: data rows that share the same plant ID correspond to the same plant
-- data types are consistent: an ID field that is all numbers doesn't occasionally have a letter in it
-- column headers are stable: each new data file has the same column names
-- stable NA values: there's a well-defined, non-growing set of values that mean "there is no value here"
-- units stay the same: each new data file has the same units for each column
+- data types are consistent: the "year" column only contains numbers, not words or strings of random characters
+- and many more!

 These assumptions form the core of your mental model, and if they turn out not to be true then anything that depends on your mental model might break in unexpected ways.
-That includes your code, of course, but also your documentation, and any papers or articles you may write.
+That includes your code crashing or spitting out bad data, of course.
+It could also make your documentation confusing or misleading, causing others to misinterpret your results.
+It could also end with you publishing results that are based on incorrect data.

 The most dangerous assumptions (and thus, the most useful to enumerate) are particulary hard to think of - if they're obvious to you, then on some level you are aware of the need to work around them.
 With that in mind, let's try to come up with some assumptions of our own!

 :::: challenge